A Knowledge Hub for Life Extension Advocacy

-You would think that the majority of people would support the development of medical science that helps people live healthier and longer lives; however, quite understandably, the idea of increased longevity raises some concerns for certain people.
+You would think that the majority of people would support the development of life extension technologies that might help people to live healthier and longer lives; however, quite understandably, the idea of human life extension raises some concerns for certain people.

 We talk to many people about aging research, and we encounter a wide range of views and concerns about using science to achieve longer, healthier lifespans, so we have compiled a series of articles that take a look at some of the more common issues and concerns surrounding increased human lifespans.